 Is it better to be the fly on the wall, or the hornet in the room?

 I variously categorize conversations on a spectrum from formal to casual.
-(I can think of other ways that I categorize them, but I’ll leave that for another day.)
+Today I want to talk about conversations that fall in the middle.
 At the formal end would be police interrogations and then—perhaps—live, antagonistic interviews of politicians.
 At the casual end would be pillow-talk and long-term friends around a campfire with their preferred beverages.
-I’m generally not interested in the formal end of the spectrum; I plead the Fifth.
-While I’m deeply, personally interested in the casual end, today I want to talk about conversations that fall in the middle.
+In the middle is fertile ground for great conversations.

-So what’s in the middle?
-Conversations built on a shared intention: Two people who want to resolve a difference, who want to co-create something new from their individual experiences, or who are simply excited about taking a leap into the unknown experience that is a good conversation.
+So what exactly is in the middle?
+Therein lie conversations built on a shared intention: Two people who want to resolve a difference, who want to co-create something new from their individual experiences, or who are simply excited about taking a leap into the unknown experience that is a good conversation.
 It’s that third one which really calls to me these days.

 I’ve now done enough recorded conversations to say two things:

 I used to think I was doing interviews.
 In fact, I began using a process and format intentionally meant to create interviews; I showed up with things I was interested in and I wanted to learn more about from my partner.
 I soon discovered that when we veered away from the formal-end of the conversation spectrum, (away from the “interview” I had intended to create,) into the more middle-area of simply good conversation, that was when I most enjoyed the experience.
 My conversation partners clearly enjoyed it more, and the listeners did too. (“hmmmmm… maybe I am onto something here?” #seecraiglearn )

 The first thing I have to say is that the form of the created artifact follows from the process.